31-Year-Old Linebacker – Atlanta Falcons

 2014 Fantasy Football Outlook

-Anderson -- who recorded 102 tackles along with four sacks in 16 contests for the Bears last season -- gives the Patriots added linebacker depth and experience to go along with projected starters Jer...
+Anderson -- who recorded 102 tackles along with four sacks in 16 contests for the Bears last season -- will look to secure a reserve linebacker role. ...

 2014 ADP: –

 Bye Week: 9

 Signed by the Falcons in November of 2014.

 Anderson signed with the Falcons on Thursday, D. Orlando Ledbetter of the Atlanta Journal-Constitution reports.

 To instantly reveal our fantasy analysis of every player – including James Anderson – simply subscribe now.

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.